-Response: A single stormwater water quality and detention facility (Tract A) is proposed.
+Response: A single stormwater water quality and detention tank is proposed to be buried under the sidewalk or street as preferred by the city with the Hood Street right-of-way.
 This facility has been sized and located to accommodate public stormwater generated by the subdivision.
-A preliminary stormwater report is included with the application package as required.
+A preliminary stormwater report is included with this application as required.

-- B. In addition to normal drainage design and construction, provisions shall be taken to handle any drainage from preexisting subsurface drain tile.
-It shall be the design engineer's duty to investigate the location of drain tile and its relation to public improvements and building construction. - Response: No subsurface drain tiles are known to exist on the site. - C. The roof and site drainage from each lot shall be discharged to either curb face outlets (if minor quantity), to a public storm drain or to a natural acceptable drainage way if adjacent to the lot.
+B. In addition to normal drainage design and construction, provisions shall be taken to handle any drainage from preexisting subsurface drain tile.
+It shall be the design engineer's duty to investigate the location of drain tile and its relation to public improvements and building construction.

+Response: No subsurface drain tiles are known to exist on the site.

+C. The roof and site drainage from each lot shall be discharged to either curb face outlets (if minor quantity), to a public storm drain or to a natural acceptable drainage way if adjacent to the lot.

 Response: All roof and site drainage will be discharged to curb face outlets or another approved system as required.
+Lots 1 - 5 will drain to a rear drain line contained within an easement to drain into the buried tank as discussed above.